When someone is injured by a slip and fall or trip and fall, they may be eligible for compensation for their injuries.

 It is also worth noting that the standard for an open and obvious defense is whether the condition which caused the personal injury was objectively open and obvious as opposed to subjectively open and obvious.
 This means that an average person in the injured party’s shoes would have known of the condition, not whether the actual injured party knew of the condition.

 Notice Requirement for Slip, Trip, or Fall Hazards

 Under Minnesota law, the at-fault party must have known of the dangerous condition in order for them to owe a duty to the injured party.
 However, if they failed to “reasonably inspect” the property for these dangerous conditions than the notice requirements are irrelevant.
 There are two types of notice:

 - Actual Notice – this occurs when a party knows about a condition because of an action or an observance.
 An example of this would be an at-fault party observing an ice buildup on the stairs out of an apartment complex.
+Or a retail store putting out a sign notifying pedestrians of a spill that poses a slipping hazard.
 They would be considered to be on actual notice because they actually knew about the condition.

 - Constructive Notice – this can be established by showing that the dangerous condition had been around for such a period of time or so regularly that the defendant should have known about it.
 An example of this would be a parking lot that froze every winter for the last thirty years.
 The defendant would be considered to be on constructive notice of the dangerous condition.

 Reasonable Inspection of Premises

 Owners of a premise have a duty to “reasonably inspect” the premise to identify dangerous conditions such as ice accumulation or spills involving slippery substances.
 If the at-fault party has not inspected the property then the other notice requirements are irrelevant.